 South Carolina law often requires a number of steps between a case settling and money being "disbursed."
-It is an attorney's responsibility to make sure an injured client receives her money in a timely manner.
+It is a personal injury attorney's responsibility to make sure an injured client receives her money in a timely manner.
 In some instances, obtaining the settlement check requires a lawyer to continue applying pressure on the insurance defense team by way of phone calls, emails, and letters.
 If the other side refuses to honor the agreement, a Motion to Enforce the settlement may be required.
-Put differently, we may have to call upon the court to order the other side to cut a check for the agreed upon amount.
+Put differently, we may have to call upon the court to order the other side to cut a check for the agreed-upon amount.
+Our South Carolina auto accident lawyer explains more.

 In other situations, "liens" may have to be finalized and paid before you can receive your settlement funds.
 If you have Medicaid, Medicare, Tricare, or private insurance, expect a delay between the time you sign your settlement check and when you receive your money.
 No matter how much work your attorney performs, sometimes we are all at the will of the government, and the government rarely moves as quickly as we would like.